 Bucharest a latin city in eastern europe

 Romanians don’t really have a good reputation in France, at least in Paris.
-Just to make sure for those who suck in geography, Bucharest is in Romania… Anyway, when we say “Romanian” in Paris, people think about those women with tanned complexion, baby in their arms, asking for money in the subway.
-Or those teens or even kids, barely 5-6 years old, who pick people’s pockets in the streets (or in the subway again).
+Just to make sure for those who suck in geography, Bucharest is in Romania… Anyway, when we say “Romanian” in Paris, people think about those women with tanned complexion, baby in their arms, begging for money in the subway.
+Or those teens or even kids, barely 5-6 years old, who pick people’s pockets in the streets, or in the subway again (learn how to avoid those scams!).
 And play cat and mouse with the police.
 We also think about those men, tanned complexion and dirty skin, who act like they’re handicapped.
 One arm or one of their legs is missing, so people will feel sorry for them and give them some money.

-I was told before going to Bucharest that romanian is a latin language, and it’s true!
-I don’t talk Romanian at all, but when people where talking in Romanian around me, I could get some words or even small parts in a sentence.
+I was told before going to Bucharest that Romanian is a latin language, and it’s true!
+I don’t speak Romanian at all, but when people where talking in Romanian around me, I could get some words or even small parts in a sentence.
 Actually, Romanian is very similar to Italian, but speaking French helps a lot, some words are the same!
 I was also told that French is the foreign language people speak the most in Romania.
 Don’t think so… As soon as I got there, I kept asking people “Do you speak french?“, and I never heard “Yes“, not even once!
-Like most cities, people more often speak english, but a lot of people speak spanish, too!
-And some of them speak german.
+Like most cities, people mostly speak English, but a lot of people speak Spanish, too!
+And some of them speak German.

 And of course, just like Belgrade and other cities in Eastern Europe, since there are very few black guys, I don’t pass unnoticed.
 I’m peacefully walking around, and people honk at me, say “Hiiiiii!“, or I hear “Wassup bro?” with a big smile and a high five.
 And when two black guys bump into each other, we just greet each other “Hey!
 How you doin?”
 I also noticed that Romanian tend to look a lot at people’s shoes.
 I don’t know why (and forgot to ask…).
 If anybody knows…?